 Finally, marital status is also something individuals should take into consideration.
 One possibility for married couples is for one spouse to apply for and receive Medicaid, while the other applies for and receives the Aid and Attendance benefit.
 In other words, one spouse would have their nursing home care paid for by Medicaid, while the other spouse would live at home or in an assisted living community and have some, or all of their care costs, paid for by a veteran’s pension in the form of the Monthly Maintenance Needs Allowance or “MMNA”.

-How best to apply for Medicaid and / or a veterans pension depends on the applicant's situation.
-As these applications are complicated, and the approval time lengthy, it is advantageous to get assistance from an expert prior to the initial application instead of waiting to seek guidance after the application is rejected.
+How best to apply for Medicaid and / or a veterans pension depends on the applicant’s situation.
+As these applications are complicated, and the approval time lengthy, it is advantageous to get help from an expert before the initial application instead of waiting to seek guidance after the application is rejected.

 If the applicant is single and they are certain that they meet all the eligibility requirements, they should contact their local Area Agency on Aging for Medicaid or their local Veterans Service Office for VA Pensions.

-If the applicant is married, does not meet the strict eligibility limits or is at all uncertain about their eligibility, they should consult with a Medicaid Planner or Veterans Benefits Planner prior to application.
+If the applicant is married, does not meet the strict eligibility limits or is at all uncertain about their eligibility, they should consult with a Medicaid Planner or Veterans Benefits Planner before application.